-DHW and the LHN will work together to:

-- > Ensure key services are commissioned and funded in line with the SA Health Clinical Services Plan and the LHN's own service plan. - > Establish an Activity Based Management portal - > Review the activity, funding, costs and data capture of Grant Funded Units. - > Review Emergency Department models of care and funding sustainability - Undertake block funding reviews, incorporating; - Site Specific allocations - o Intermediate Care allocations - Adoption of national Mental Health classification - Research grant funding allocations - Section 19 (2) opportunities
+- > DHW and the LHN will work together to: - > Ensure key services are commissioned and funded in line with the SA Health Clinical Services Plan and the LHN's own service plan. - > Establish an Activity Based Management portal - Review the activity, funding, costs and data capture of Grant Funded Units. - > Review Emergency Department models of care and funding sustainability - > Undertake block funding reviews, incorporating; - Site Specific allocations - Intermediate Care allocations - o Adoption of national Mental Health classification - Research grant funding allocations - Section 19 (2) opportunities - Adjustments to Health Performance Agreements (HPA) may be made in year based on the outcome of the

-Integrated Safety and Quality Performance Account
+Safety and Quality Account